koba9813/koba9813/README.md

 # Hello — I'm Koba_9813

-I'm a student living in Japan.
-I'm into programming right now, especially studying JavaScript and English too.
-I like Linux, space, and music.
+I'm a Japanese student who loves programming!
+Right now, I'm working on my English.
+I like fiddling with Linux, going on trips, and blasting some tunes.
+Basically, I just dive into whatever piques my interest.

 ## Links